charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 - Create a new BitBucket account if you don't have one already
 - Use an existing BitBucket account.
 - If you prefer GitHub or some other cloud repository, that should also work.
+	- For GitHub, see the [student pack][github-edu]
+	- The student pack might take a few days to set up
+	- If the delay means you can't use the student pack for this assignment, apply anyway.

 ## Create Repo Home {#create-home}